JonathanReeve/template-course-website/README.md

  - dist/ - The output directory.
 This is where the HTML files end up.
  - src/ - The Haskell source code for building the site
  - default.nix - The Nix file which specifies the dependencies needed.
 Loads the cabal file.
- - course-data-ethics.cabal - The Cabal file which actually specifies the Haskell dependencies.
+ - template-course-website.cabal - The Cabal file which actually specifies the Haskell dependencies.

 ## Technical Details